-There are more new pretreatment coordinators now than ever before as first- and second-generation pretreatment professional retire.
+There are more new pretreatment coordinators now than ever before as first-and second-generation pretreatment professional retire.
 Whether you are an existing employee or a new hire to a wastewater treatment utility taking on the Pretreatment Coordinator role, you are essentially inheriting the pretreatment program no matter the shape it is in - good, bad, or ugly.
 Often, pretreatment program components can become outdated, rationale for implementation may be "we've always done it this way," or in worst cases your predecessor did not instruct you on any part of the program.
-We will share our strategies for taking ownership of your program, how to prioritize your program components, the right questions to ask, and the key resources to support your role transition and realigning your program implementation with 40 CFR 403.
+We will share our strategies for taking ownership of your program, how to prioritize your program assessment, taking a firsthand review and understanding of program components, the right questions to ask, and the key resources to support your role transition and realigning your program implementation with 40 CFR 403.

-Joy Hall, Director of Laboratory Services Bloomington-Normal Water Reclamation District Bloomington, IL
+Joy Hall, Director of Laboratory Services Bloomington-Normal Water Reclamation District | Bloomington, IL